Golden Child (play): Productions

 "Hwang has improved it--if not miraculously, than at least discernibly.
 He has added cogency to the short framing scenes that begin and end the story, and several other key scenes are clearer and stronger.
 As a result, "Golden Child" is more riveting and more moving, though it continues to suffer in part from over-explanation."

 The play next had engagements at the Singapore Repertory Theatre in January 1998, and the American Conservatory Theater in San Francisco in February 1998 to March 15, 1998.

-The play premiered on Broadway at the Longacre Theatre on April 2, 1998 and closed on May 31, 1998.
+The play premiered on Broadway at the Longacre Theatre on April 2, 1998, and closed on May 31, 1998.
 This production was also directed by Lapine, with Randall Duk Kim and Ming-Na Wen in addition to Long.
 It was nominated for the 1998 Tony Award for Best Play, as well as Costume Design (Play or Musical) (Martin Pakledinaz) and Featured Actress in a Play (Julyana Soelistyo).

 East West Players, whom Hwang was a frequent collaborator with, also hosted the play as a part of their 1999–2000 season.

-An Off-Broadway revival opened on November 13, 2012 as part of a season of Hwang's works at the Signature Theatre.
-This production was directed by Leigh Silverman and featured Jennifer Lim, Julyana Soelistyo, and Greg Watanabe.
+An Off-Broadway revival opened on November 13, 2012, as part of a season of Hwang's works at the Signature Theatre.
+This production was directed by Leigh Silverman and featured Annie Q., Jennifer Lim, Julyana Soelistyo, and Greg Watanabe.

 It is published by Theatre Communications Group and also in an acting edition published by Dramatists Play Service.